OpenRoleplay/OpenRP.Framework/README.md

 ### 👏 Indirect (But Essential) Involvement
 - [ikkentim](https://github.com/ikkentim) for creating the [SampSharp](https://github.com/ikkentim/SampSharp) framework that allows us to write game modes in .NET.
-- [samp-incognito](https://github.com/samp-incognito) for creating the [streamer plugin](https://github.com/samp-incognito/samp-streamer) that our Biome Generator would be impossible without due to the 2000 object limit.
+- [samp-incognito](https://github.com/samp-incognito) for creating the [streamer plugin](https://github.com/samp-incognito/samp-streamer-plugin) that our Biome Generator would be impossible without due to the 2000 object limit.
 - [Pottus](https://github.com/Pottus) for creating the [ColAndreas plugin](https://github.com/Pottus/ColAndreas) that our Biome Generator and many other systems depend on.
-- [Open Multiplayer](https://github.com/openmultiplayer) for continuing to breathe new life into the Multiplayer mod that we all love.
+- [Open Multiplayer](https://github.com/openmultiplayer) for continuing to breathe new life into the Multiplayer Mod that we all love.
 - The incredible team at [GTA Stars & Stripes](https://www.moddb.com/mods/gta-stars-stripes) for inspiring me ([Koert Lichtendonk](https://github.com/KoertLichtendonk)) to take up modelling which has been extremely helpful in this project so far.
 Check out their incredible mod if you love San Andreas as much as we do!
 - The amazing community, former owners and developers of **X-Roleplay** who came up with many features and interesting ideas that were unseen before in a strict roleplaying server, but that many of us miss to this very day, and that now heavily inspire Open Roleplay.
 Special thanks to **Ben**, **Dovis**, **Fiddertots**, **TGF**, **Tomboeg** and **XIK** who have been here since day one.
 - **You**, the incredible community whose support and boundless creativity inspire us to work on and improve the project every day.
 We wouldn’t be here without you!